 For the philosophers, setting goals and taking action are intertwined.
 Kierkegaard wrote in one of his journals "What I really need is to get clear about what I must do, not what I must know, except insofar as knowledge must precede every act.
 What matters is to find a purpose, to see what it really is that God wills that I shall do; the crucial thing is to find a truth which is truth for me, to find the idea for which I am willing to live and die," (Kierkegaard Journal, Aug 1, 1835).

 Kierkegaard expresses a desire to clarify the most significant thing to which he should devote his life.
-Kierkegaard speaks of a commitment, which constitutes his personal destiny.
-(Berthold, 2013).
+Kierkegaard speaks of a commitment, which constitutes his personal destiny (Berthold, 2013).
 This is not an intellectual or objective understanding, as exists in science, math, or logic.
 This truth is the meaning of life or even death.
 Kierkegaard asks himself what he should do.
 That is, he wonders how he should live in a practical way, not only in the world of thought.
 For him, purpose and action are intertwined.

 Kierkegaard's philosophy is a multiplicity of paradoxes (Radu, 2012; Bond, 2016).
 The following is a summary of the paradox of "self."
 On the one hand, the "self" is the expression of freedom, and only when the "self" exists, is there freedom.
 Moreover, the "self" is the reason for freedom.
 On the other hand, the "self" is created through prior activity.
 The question arises whether the "self" is created from a freedom that preceded it or not.
 If so, then the conclusion is that freedom and the "self" existed previously.
-If we say that the cause of the "self" does not have freedom then the "self" is not free, because freedom cannot be a consequence of necessity.
+If we say that the cause of the "self" does not have freedom, then the "self" is not free, because freedom cannot be a consequence of necessity.
 In other words, the "self" expresses the existence of freedom, but it is possible to reach the "self" only through freedom and choice.
 Moreover, what has been chosen as "destiny" (Bassham, 2015) still does not exist.
 A person’s existence begins with choice, at least as an idea that is a conceptual nucleus, which exists and does not exist at the same point in time.

-"At the moment of choice, he is at the point of consummation, for his personality is consummating itself and yet at the same moment of choice he is at the very beginning because he is choosing himself according to his freedom" (Kierkegaard, S. (2013).
+"At the moment of choice, he is at the point of consummation, for his personality is consummating itself and yet at the same moment of choice he is at the very beginning because he is choosing himself according to his freedom," (Kierkegaard, S. (2013).
 Kierkegaard's Writings IV, Part II: Either/Or.
 Princeton University Press.
 P. 251).
 For example, if what I choose did not exist previously, then I did not choose it, I created it.

 Finding meaning in life is a supreme goal, and not only a means to peace of mind and reducing existential pain.
 As noted in an article that relates to this issue: "But to 'become sick to some purpose,' 'to seek a way of life in which we may find meaning in the midst of our afflictions'" (Berthold, 2013).
 For Kierkegaard, a person's most important task is finding the purpose of his or her life and to actively live in light of this goal.
 That is, one should act to identify the goal and then take the required action to achieve it.